Laughing Stock: Background

-In 1986, Talk Talk, then a three-piece band consisting of leader and singer Mark Hollis alongside drummer Lee Harris and bassist Paul Webb, released their third album The Colour of Spring, which saw the band shift from their earlier, synthpop-oriented sound and featured a more organic art pop sound, where musicians improvised with their instruments for many hours, then Hollis and producer Tim Friese-Greene edited and arranged the performances to get the sound they wanted.
+In 1986, Talk Talk, then a three-piece band consisting of leader and singer Mark Hollis alongside drummer Lee Harris and bassist Paul Webb, released their third album The Colour of Spring, which saw the band shift from their earlier, synthpop-oriented sound towards a more organic art pop sound, where musicians improvised with their instruments for many hours and Hollis and producer Tim Friese-Greene edited and arranged the performances to get the sound they wanted.
 A total of sixteen musicians appeared on the album.
 It became their most successful album, selling over two million copies and prompting a major world tour.
 Nonetheless, for their next album Spirit of Eden (1988), the band chose to work towards an even more unconventional and uncommercial direction.
 The album was compiled from a lengthy recording process at in Studio 1 at London's Wessex Studios between 1987 and 1988 where the band worked again with Friese-Greene and engineer Phill Brown.
 Once again working largely in darkness, the band recorded many hours of improvised performances which were heavily edited and re-arranged into the final album.

 Spirit of Eden was not a commercial success and although it would be acclaimed in later retrospective reviews, it initially polarized music critics.
 Their record label EMI had doubts about whether it could have been successful many months in advance.
 They asked Hollis to re-record a song or replace material, but he refused to do so.
 By the time the masters were delivered later in the month, however, the label conceded that the album had been satisfactorily completed, and chose to extend the band's recording contract.
 The band, however, wanted out of the contract.
 "I knew by that time that EMI was not the company this band should be with," manager Keith Aspden told Mojo.
 "I was fearful that the money wouldn't be there to record another album."
 EMI and Talk Talk went to court to decide the issue.
 Centered around whether EMI had notified the band in time about the contract extension, because as part of the agreement, the label had to send a written notice within three months after the completion of the album, but the band said they had notified them too late, arguing that the three-month period began once recording had finished; EMI argued that the three-month period did not begin until they were satisfied with the recording.
 Justice Andrew Morritt ruled in favour of EMI, but his decision was overturned in the Court of Appeal of England and Wales.
 Talk Talk were released from the contract.